Cristian327/Cristian327/README.md

 - 🔭 I’m currently working on New Technologies.
 - 🌱 I’m currently learning learning Mobile Development and Machine Learning.
 - 😄 Pronouns:  Cris
-- ⚡ Fun fact:  The first time i saw the sea i didn't sleep the first time.

 ### Languages and Tools: